truecharts/website/src/content/docs/clustertool/csi/longhorn.md

 ### Helm configuration

 These values differ from their Helm-Chart and are a minimum example for usage on a single node cluster.
+Its adviced to use the pre-created longhorn-system namespace to install longhorn into.

 ```yaml
   values: